A vivid platformer, “Hue” uses color as both a puzzle-solving technique and a factor of storytelling.

 The locations vary in both intentionally beautiful and dark and bleak, each feeling raw and telling their own stories.

-Like the graphics, the production value is quite good in “Wolfenstein 2: The New Colossus” in the sound department.
+Sound Like the graphics, the production value is quite good in “Wolfenstein 2: The New Colossus” in the sound department.
 The characters are all voice acted exceptionally well.
 Blazkowicz and Engel especially stood out and rightfully so as they are the main protagonist and antagonist respectively.

 The action scenes included some adrenaline-fueled music, perfect for the overall tone.
 Of course, the mundane, emotional and less wild moments in “Wolfenstein 2: The New Colossus” have their own fitting music as well, equally of good quality.